 Dramatically, several clubs run throughout the year including Key Stage 3 and Senior Drama Club.
 All disciplines are brought together in the annual musical which is a highlight of the school calendar.
-In recent years the school has offered Bugsy Malone, We Will Rock You, Oliver, Beauty and the Beast, Singin' in the Rain, The Wizard of Oz, School of Rock, The Sound of Music, The Addams Family and Guys and Dolls.
+In recent years the school has offered The Wizard of Oz, School of Rock, The Sound of Music, The Addams Family, Guys and Dolls and Joseph and the Technicoloured Dreamcoat.
 This broad spectrum tends to alternate between classic and modern musicals.